 - 8 oz semi-sweet chocolate chips

-- 1 cup hazelnuts toasted
+- 1 cup hazelnuts, toasted

 - 1/4 cup almond flour

-- 3/4 cup sugar
+- 3/4 cup granulated sugar

-- 1/4 cups hot water
+- 1/4 cup hot water

-- 4 whole eggs
+- 4 whole large eggs

-- 1/2 cup butter cut into cubes
+- 1/2 cup butter, cut into cubes

-- 2 tsp vanilla extract
+- 2 teaspoons vanilla extract

-Put 1/2 of the chocolate chips, hazelnuts, and flour in the food processor.
+- Put 1/2 of the chocolate chips, hazelnuts, and flour in the food processor.
 Pulse until the hazelnuts are coarsely chopped.
 Pour the nut mixture into a small bowl and set aside.

-Combine remaining chocolate chips and sugar in the food processor.
+- Combine remaining chocolate chips and sugar in the food processor.
 Blend until the mixture is finely ground.
 With the machine running, gradually add the hot water until the chocolate is melted and mixture is smooth.
 Add the eggs, butter, vanilla.
 Pulse until mixture is blended.

-Return the hazelnut mixture to the food processor and pulse to incorporate.
+- Return the hazelnut mixture to the food processor and pulse to incorporate.
 Pour the mixture into a buttered and floured 9-inch pie dish.

-Bake for 35 minutes.
+- Bake for 35 minutes.
 Cool for 1 hour in a cooling rack.
 Refrigerate for 2 hours.
 Allow the pie to return to room temperature for 30 minutes before serving.

-Serve topped with whipped cream
+- Serve topped with whipped cream